Self-incompatibility: Sporophytic self-incompatibility (SSI)

 In sporophytic self-incompatibility (SSI), the SI phenotype of the pollen is determined by the diploid genotype of the anther (the sporophyte) in which it was created.
 This form of SI was identified in the families: Brassicaceae, Asteraceae, Convolvulaceae, Betulaceae, Caryophyllaceae, Sterculiaceae and Polemoniaceae.
 Up to this day, only one mechanism of SSI has been described in detail at the molecular level, in Brassica (Brassicaceae).

 Since SSI is determined by a diploid genotype, the pollen and pistil each express the translation products of two different alleles, i.e. two male and two female determinants.
 Dominance relationships often exist between pairs of alleles, resulting in complicated patterns of compatibility/self-incompatibility.
 These dominance relationships also allow the generation of individuals homozygous for a recessive S allele.

-Compared to a population in which all S alleles are co-dominant, the presence of dominance relationships in the population, raises the chances of compatible mating between individuals.
-The frequency ratio between recessive and dominant S alleles, reflects a dynamic balance between reproductive assurance (favoured by recessive alleles) and avoidance of selfing (favoured by dominant alleles).
+Compared to a population in which all S alleles are co-dominant, the presence of dominance relationships in the population raises the chances of compatible mating between individuals.
+The frequency ratio between recessive and dominant S alleles reflects a dynamic balance between reproductive assurance (favoured by recessive alleles) and avoidance of selfing (favoured by dominant alleles).

 The SI mechanism in Brassica

-As previously mentioned, the SI phenotype of the pollen is determined by the diploid genotype of the anther.
+The SI phenotype of the pollen is determined by the diploid genotype of the anther.
 In Brassica, the pollen coat, derived from the anther's tapetum tissue, carries the translation products of the two S alleles.
 These are small, cysteine-rich proteins.
 The male determinant is termed SCR or SP11, and is expressed in the anther tapetum as well as in the microspore and pollen (i.e. sporophytically).
 There are possibly up to 100 polymorphs of the S-haplotype in Brassica, and within these there is a dominance hierarchy.

 The female determinant of the SI response in Brassica, is a transmembrane protein termed SRK, which has an intracellular kinase domain, and a variable extracellular domain.
 SRK is expressed in the stigma, and probably functions as a receptor for the SCR/SP11 protein in the pollen coat.
 Another stigmatic protein, termed SLG, is highly similar in sequence to the SRK protein, and seems to function as a co-receptor for the male determinant, amplifying the SI response.

 The interaction between the SRK and SCR/SP11 proteins results in autophosphorylation of the intracellular kinase domain of SRK, and a signal is transmitted into the papilla cell of the stigma.
 Another protein essential for the SI response is MLPK, a serine-threonine kinase, which is anchored to the plasma membrane from its intracellular side.
-The downstream cellular and molecular events, leading eventually to pollen inhibition, are poorly described.
+A downstream signaling cascade leads to proteasomal degradation that produces an SI response.